 3 Needle Bind Off – Modified

-When you want the “seam” side showing on the right side of your work, use this unique modified method shown here.
+When you want the “seam” side showing on the right side of your work, use this variation on the 3-Needle Bind Off shown here.
+It eliminates the purl bump, leaving a minimal (less bulky) chained seam.